Penpie (PNP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Penpie Historical Price

-According to the latest data gathered on Penpie live price page, the current price of Penpie is 1.98USD.
-The circulating supply of Penpie(PNP) is 5.26M PNP , giving it a market capitalization of $10.41M.
+According to the latest data gathered on Penpie live price page, the current price of Penpie is 2.25USD.
+The circulating supply of Penpie(PNP) is 5.26M PNP , giving it a market capitalization of $11.81M.

 The Penpie Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PNP based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.